Lieb-Robinson bounds with exponential-in-volume tails: Summary of results

-where $\mu,v > 0$ are constants, $\Vert \cdot \Vert$ refers to the operator norm, and the supports of $\mathcal O_1, \dots, \mathcal O_m$ are separated pairwise by at least $r > vt$.
-Since the $\mathcal O_j$ are outside of each others' Lieb-Robinson light cone, we expect to find a good bound on \eqref{eq:intronested}.
-Intuitively, the nested commutator is a probe of the support of $A(t)$ because the operators $\mathcal O_1, \dots, \mathcal O_m$ supported on sets $S_1, \dots, S_m$ may be chosen to capture the contribution of Pauli-strings in the expansion of $A(t)$ which act simultaneously on $S_1, \dots, S_m$.
-In particular, we can fit $m\sim \left(R/vt\right)^d$ such operators inside of a ball of radius $R$, while ensuring that no light cones overlap.
-This suggests that for $R > vt$, the fraction of an operator that acts non-trivially on a finite fraction of sites within a ball of radius $R$ scales as We prove this directly in Corollaries~\ref{cor:volumescaling} and \ref{cor:volumescaling_exp}.
-At a high level, it certainly would seem that \eqref{eq:introballbound} is a dramatic improvement over a conventional Lieb-Robinson bound.
+Intuitively, the nested commutator is a probe of the support of $A(t)$ because the operators $\mathcal O_1, \dots, \mathcal O_m$ supported on sets $S_1, \dots, S_m$ may be chosen to capture the contribution of Pauli strings in the expansion of $A(t)$ which act simultaneously on $S_1, \dots, S_m$.
+At a high level, it certainly would seem that Thm.~\ref{thm:introvolumelaw} is a dramatic improvement over a conventional Lieb-Robinson bound.
 Rather than scaling with the diameter of the support, the suppression depends on the volume.
+Just like conventional Lieb-Robinson bounds, these results also hold for time-dependent systems; the intuition behind this generalization is that these worst-case bounds are established by counting intersections, and this combinatorial argument still works when time-dependence is introduced.
+We show how the proof can be generalized in Sec.~\ref{sec:time-dependent}.

-In some applications, the nested commutator itself already is an interesting object to bound, in which case \eqref{eq:intronested} is satisfactory.
-However, for applications such as bounding the simulatability of quantum dynamics on classical computers, directly characterizing the re-summation of terms is crucial.
-We achieve this in Section \ref{sec:simulation}, where we explicitly derive an improved estimate for the simulation complexity of local and quasilocal quantum systems.
-In Corollary~\ref{cor:polynomial_simulate}, we prove that for a system on a $d$-dimensional square lattice, the classical computation resources $N$ required to simulate the dynamics with error $\epsilon$ are bounded by
+In some applications, the nested commutator itself is already an interesting object to bound.
+However, for applications such as bounding the simulatability of quantum dynamics on classical computers, directly characterizing the ``fraction" of an operator that acts on a subset lying far outside the light cone is crucial.
+Specifically, an operator under time evolution becomes a complicated weighted sum of operators of different support, and such a characterization helps us design an efficient classical algorithm that keeps track of only the most important contributions to the sum.

+To make the connection between the nested commutator bound and volume-law scaling precise, we observe that $m\sim \left(R/vt\right)^d$ such operators $\{\mathcal O_i\}_{i=1}^m$ can fit inside of a ball of radius $R$, while ensuring that no light cones overlap.
+This leads to the following theorem. \begin{thm}[Cor.~\ref{cor:volumescaling}, Cor.~\ref{cor:volumescaling_exp}, and Lemma~\ref{lem:ASb<} (Informal)] Given a local or quasi-local interaction and a local operator $A$ on a cubic lattice, consider the Pauli decomposition $A(t) = \sum_{S\subseteq V}\sum_{i=1}^{3^{|S|}}\alpha_S^{(i)}(t)P_{S}^{(i)}$, where $P_{S}^{(i)}$ is a tensor product of Pauli operators supported on subset $S$ of vertices and $\{\alpha_S^{(i)}(t)\}$ are complex coefficients.
+Tile the square lattice with Euclidean boxes of side length sufficiently greater than $\LRvel t$ such that the support of $A$ is contained in a single box.
+Given a connected set of boxes $(B_1, \dots, B_m)$ called a ``cluster," where each box has side length $r$ sufficiently greater than $\LRvel t$, there exists $\mu, \CLR$ such that